 In theory, NHS negligence could revolve around any type of injury or medical condition which could include paralysis or injuries of a relatively minor nature as a consequence of misdiagnosis/delays in receiving treatment.

 Some examples of what compensation might be paid out for injuries from medical negligence are as follows:

-- Relatively short duration illnesses involving paralysis and ultimately leading to death within two years tend to attract compensation around £49,340.
+- Relatively short-duration illnesses involving paralysis and ultimately leading to death within two years tend to attract compensation of around £49,340.

 - Conditions such as paraplegia which lead to excruciating pain, psychological issues, immobility and an impact upon everyday living and life expectancy can lead to compensation anywhere between £219,070 and £284,260.

 - Tetraplegic (also known as quadriplegia) where life expectancy is a minimum of 25 years with significant disabilities, assistance required for everyday bodily functions, physical pain and suffering yet full awareness of their condition and surroundings, will attract the highest level of compensation.
 Payments of between £324,600 and £403,990 are advised for this particular condition.

 - Minor injuries where there is full recovery within seven days will likely attract compensation up to a maximum of £690.

 - Where the recovery period, leading to a full recovery, is no more than 28 days the claimant may receive compensation from £690 up to £1,370.

 - Injuries, where a full recovery is expected within three months, can attract compensation from £1,370 up to £2,450.

 The fact that children are not legally allowed to represent themselves does not stop them from being compensated for NHS negligence.
 That’s because, if you become their litigation friend, you could act on their behalf.